mdnrkn/aiub-hacks/README.md

 ### Usage of [cgpa-calculator](https://github.com/mdnrkn/aiub-hacks/blob/master/cgpa-calculator.cpp)

 - Copy and paste the code into your IDE.
-- Hit Run and input your data.
+- Hit Run and input your data.\
+*Note : It will only calculate a single semester CGPA.